matloff/regtools/inst/UnbalancedClasses.md

 ## Optimal classification rules

 Consider the 2-class setting, with Y = 0,1.
-Denote the (conditional) probability that Y = 1 for a particular new case to classify by r<sub>i</sub>.
-We might have an estimate of ri from fitting a logistic model, for instance.
+As above, denote the (conditional) probability that Y = 1 for a particular new case to classify by r<sub>i</sub>.
+We might have an estimate of r<sub>i</sub>
+from fitting a logistic model, for instance.

 The rule that minimizes the overall probability of misclassification is:

 Y<sub>pred</sub> = 1 if r<sub>i</sub> >= 0.5

 Y<sub>pred</sub> = 0 if r<sub>i</sub> < 0.5

 But note the criterion here, minimizing the overall probability of misclassification.
 Other criteria are possible.

-It may be that we wish to place different weights on false positives and false negatives.
-In the credit card fraud case, a false negative may mean a major loss, much worse than what we lose with a false negative (wasted investigation time, etc.).
+It may be, for instance, that we wish to place different weights on false positives and false negatives.
+In the credit card fraud case, a false negative may mean a major loss, much worse than what we lose with a false positive (wasted investigation time, etc.).
 We may define our loss in those terms, and seek to minimize expected loss.

-Let l<sub>01</sub> be the loss we incur if we guess Y = 0 but Y = 1.
-In the opposite case -- guess 1 by Y = 0, say our loss is 1.0.
+Specifically, let l<sub>01</sub> be the loss we incur if we guess Y = 0 but Y = 1.
+In the opposite case -- guess 1 but Y = 0 -- say our loss is 1.0.
 (All that matters is the ratio of the two losses.)
 To minimize expected loss, the optimal rule can be shown to be (see Appendix A below)

 Y<sub>pred</sub> = 1 if r<sub>i</sub> > 1/(1+l<sub>10</sub>)